kpeu3i/jwt-bundle/README.md

 #### Enable Bundle

-Put in your `AppKernel.php` to enable the bundle
+Put in your `AppKernel.php` to enable the bundle:

 ```php
 <?php